Are magnetic fields in cosmic voids primordial?: Analytical estimate at the center of a void

-Here, \(r\sub{dp}\) is the distance from the center of the galaxy at which \(B\sub{dp} \simeq 10^{-6}\)~G. According to \citealp{ref:unger24,ref:jansson12a,ref:korochkin25}, the out-of-plane component of the galactic magnetic field remains of the order of $\mu$G up to the distance of \(7\)~kpc, so we set \(r\sub{dp} \simeq 7\)~kpc.
+Here, \(r\sub{dp}\) is the distance from the center of the galaxy at which \(B\sub{dp} \simeq \sqrt{f\sub{dp}} \times 3\ex{-6}\unit{G}\).
+According to \citealp{ref:unger24,ref:jansson12a,ref:korochkin25}, the out-of-plane component of the galactic magnetic field remains of the order of $\mu$G up to the distance of \(7\)~kpc, so we set \(r\sub{dp} \simeq 7\)~kpc.
 We then have \(N\sub{g}\) galaxy dipoles each contributing a magnetic field of the strength \(B\sub{void}^{(1)}\) at the center of the void.
 In this simple estimate, we neglect possible correlations of the galactic dipole fields and assume a random orientation that is uniformly distributed across the solid angle.
 We can use the Box-Muller transformation \cite{ref:box58} to find that each component of \(\vec{B}\sub{void}^{(1)}\) will follow a Gaussian distribution normalized to a fixed radius.
 Upon adding \(N\sub{g}\) of \(\vec{B}\sub{void}^{(1)}\), each component of the resulting field will be a normally distributed variable.
 The magnitude of this total magnetic field at the center will have the Maxwell-Boltzmann distribution with the RMS given by \(B\sub{total}^{\rm rms} = B^{(1)}\sub{void} \times \sqrt{N\sub{g}}\).
-We have also confirmed this numerically with Mathematica~\cite{ref:mathematica141}.
 Combining all of this, we obtain a rough estimate for the resulting field

 This is an estimate for the RMS value of the magnetic field at the center of the void.
 Note that the RMS field \eqref{eq_Bcenter} will be minimal at the center of the void.
+While the amplitude of the spectrum will be larger in the rest of the void, its dependence on various parameters of the model would still satisfy \cref{eq_Bcenter}.
 In the next section, we calculate the RMS value of the magnetic field numerically in the entire void and estimate its power spectrum.